Close-up of shattered glass with a large hole, showing intricate cracks and overlapping fragments.

 Our approach

 We understand that reaching out for trauma treatment takes immense courage, especially if you’ve already tried other ways to cope.
-Healing happens best in a safe, supportive space where you feel truly seen and understood.
-That’s why we prioritize building a strong therapeutic relationship, honoring your unique identity—including your culture, age, gender, race, sexual orientation, religion, migration status, disability, and socioeconomic background.
-Together, we’ll work to make sense of your experiences and equip you with the tools to reclaim your life.
+Healing happens best in a relationship built on trust, safety, and genuine understanding.
+That's why we begin where you are, honoring the full complexity of who you are — your culture, age, gender, race, sexual orientation, religion, immigration status, disability, and lived experience.